Table of Contents

 You’ll also get a pretty good 8GB of DDR4 RAM, as well as a 512GB NVMe SSD that you can use to store all your games and apps.
 It’s quite enough, but there are plenty of expansion ports if you want to add external storage, too.
 Last but not least, the display is an IPS panel with a resolution of 1920×1080 and pretty slim bezels.

-if you’re on a budget, it’s an excellent choice.
+All things considered, if you’re on a budget, it’s an excellent choice.

 - Quad-core Intel CPU with a high base frequency